riannevg/arminas-travel/_hotelposts/belmondmar.md

 **Pristine Maroma Beach:** The resort’s location on Maroma Beach offers guests access to one of the most beautiful and tranquil beaches in the Riviera Maya.&nbsp;

-**Kinan Spa:** The on-site Kinan Spa provides a range of holistic treatments inspired by Mayan traditions, offering a deeply relaxing and rejuvenating experience.&nbsp;
+**Maroma Spa by Guerlain:** The on-site Maroma Spa by Guerlain provides a range of holistic treatments inspired by Mayan traditions, offering a deeply relaxing and rejuvenating experience.&nbsp;

-**Exceptional Dining:** With its focus on contemporary Mexican cuisine and fresh, local ingredients, Belmond Maroma’s restaurants provide a culinary experience that is both authentic and exquisite.
+**Exceptional Dining:** With its focus on contemporary Mexican cuisine and fresh, local ingredients, Maroma’s restaurants provide a culinary experience that is both authentic and exquisite.

 <div class='map-container center'>